analysiscenter/cardio/docs/modules/core.rst

 ``EcgDataset`` helps to conveniently create a list of ECG indices and generate batches (small subsets of data) of default type ``EcgBatch``.

-CardIO generates batches trought a `Batchflow <https://github.com/analysiscenter/batchflow>`_ library.
+CardIO generates batches trought a `BatchFlow <https://github.com/analysiscenter/batchflow>`_ library.
 To initialize this process we need to create a sequence of data item ids, e.g. using names of files in specific folder:

 .. code-block:: python